finn-562/finn-562.github.io/_posts/2016-06-20-Changing-Blog.md

 * Blog post every week.

 I will try follow these rules.
 Also because we restarted the blog post you will see that I have a different avatar and different background colours.

+Next week I'm not sure what my teacher will set so I can’t make a target.